General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - Which singer had 2007’s best-selling album, Again to Black?

-- Duo Gnarles Barkley had an enormous hit in 2006 with Loopy, however what’s the title of the singer?
+- Duo Gnarles Barkley had an enormous hit in 2006 with Loopy, however what’s the identify of the singer?

 - Ladies Aloud launched their first single in 2002, Sound of the Underground.
 Title all of the members.